How To Paint Your Lawn - {5 Simple Steps}

 An edge of a freshly painted lawn

-1. Gather a pump sprayer and lawn paint (or make your own).
+1. Gather a pump sprayer and lawn paint.

-5. Clean up the sprayer and keep people and pets off the lawn for 24 hours.
+5. Clean up and let dry for 24 hours.

 While there are many causes for a brown lawn, if you have to cover it up, green lawn paint is a good way to resolve the problem temporarily.